Legal status

 The following states accept or recognize out-of-state medical marijuana cards:

-Rhode Island has only recently started to test its medical cannabis products, but there is still no requirement as of yet (this has now changed as of 2021, but will not fully take effect until 2022).
-Mold, mildew, heavy metals, pesticides, solvent residue and potentially deadly microbes will be tested for by third-party labs.
+Rhode Island has only recently started to test its medical cannabis products, but there is still no requirement (this has now changed as of 2021 but will not fully take effect until 2022).
+Mold, mildew, heavy metals, pesticides, solvent residue, and potentially deadly microbes will be tested for by third-party labs.